 - up to $10,000 in fines (up to $5,000 for each marker)

-Also note that casino marker defendants may face civil prosecution as well as criminal.
-In most cases, Las Vegas casinos rely on the Clark County District Attorney's Office to recover their money and never bring civil lawsuits...
+Also, note that casino marker defendants may face civil prosecution as well as criminal.
+In practice however, Las Vegas casinos rely on the Clark County District Attorney's Office to recover their money and never bring civil lawsuits.

-But if the D.A. decides not to prosecute or the criminal case is taking too long, casinos might resort to suing the defendant in civil court.
-Their typical causes of actions are "breach of contract" and "unjust enrichment."
+But if the D.A. decides not to prosecute -- or if the criminal case is taking too long -- casinos might resort to suing the defendant in civil court.
+Their typical causes of actions are "breach of contract" and "unjust enrichment."21

 4.2.
 Plea bargains for defaulting on Nevada casino markers

 Nevada prosecutors are well aware that defaulted casino markers are non-violent offenses, and that incarcerated defendants cannot earn money to pay back the casinos.
 Therefore, prosecutors are usually willing to resolve casino marker cases.

 If the defendant has no prior casino marker cases and behaves cooperatively, prosecutors may be willing to set up a monthly payment plan.
 Once the casinos get reimbursed in full, the D.A. may dismiss the charges.

 However, repeat casino marker offenders may not be able to escape prosecution even if they pay everything back.
 The D.A. may request that the defendant remains on probation for a few years and be barred from entering Nevada casinos to gamble.

 4.2.1 Civil confessions of judgment